 Kim Groulx, Family/Student Services Coordinator

 Kim Groulx landed at Aseltine School in 1983 after completing her BS in Psychology at San Diego State University.
 She was hired as the school’s full-time bus driver, but soon took on other duties as well.
 Since that time, she has worked in a variety of positions within the Aseltine community, including classroom aide, substitute teacher, office support, home visit coordinator, medical officer and Family/Student Services Coordinator.
 She continues to function as the Family/Student Services Coordinator today.
 Kim is passionate about assisting and supporting students and their families at Aseltine School and within their communities.
 Her work with children precedes her time at Aseltine.
 She considers children and their education to be her life’s work and her greatest passion.
 She strives to live by Winston Churchill’s words: ” We make a living by what we get, but we make a life by what we give.”

 Nina Williams, Program Director

-A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University, and she is currently working on obtaining her Masters and Teaching Credential in Special Education at Alliant University.
+A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University her Masters in Special Education at Alliant University.
 Ms. Williams worked as a behavioral specialist in a local non-public school for 9 years before arriving at Aseltine as a Conflict Resolution Facilitator in the Elementary Classroom in the spring of 2012.
 Ms. Williams has a strong passion for helping students learn to develop positive, healthy behavior and for providing students and their families with the support they need.
 Ms. Williams strongly believes that taking the time to get to know each student is vital to building the strong partnerships that help Aseltine students become successful in all aspects of their life.
 Ms. Williams’ work with our students and their parents/guardians is guided by Barbara Colorose’s philosophy that: “If kids come to us from strong, healthy, functioning families, it makes our job easier.
 If they do not come from strong, healthy, functioning families, it makes our job more important.”

 Gwen Weil, Development Director